-Our most advanced candidate in the DMD program, EDO51, targets exon 51, a validated genetic target in approximately 13 % of DMD patients.
+PGN-EDO51 targets exon 51, a validated genetic target in approximately 13 % of DMD patients.
 By blocking the inclusion of exon 51, the proper dystrophin-producing reading frame is restored, and a shortened, but functional, dystrophin is produced.

 In clinical and preclinical studies to date, PGN-EDO51 has demonstrated:

-- PGN-EDO51 treatment resulted in the highest levels of oligo delivery & exon 51 skipping in humans following a single dose*
+- The highest levels of oligo delivery & exon 51 skipping in humans following a single dose*

-- Highest level of exon 51 skipping in NHP skeletal muscle at tolerable target dose levels, and highest level of dystrophin production in mdx mouse skeletal muscle**
+- The highest level of exon 51 skipping in NHP skeletal muscle at tolerable target dose levels, and highest level of dystrophin production in mdx mouse skeletal muscle**

 * Comparative statements are based on cross-trial comparisons with publicly-available data for other exon skipping approaches that have been assessed following a single dose in humans, and following single and multiple doses in NHP.